xiaobisheng/SparseMPN-for-Multiple-Object-Tracking/README.md

 # SparseMPN-for-Multiple-Object-Tracking
 This project implement our method "Sparse Message Passing Network with Feature Integration for Online Multiple Object Tracking".

+### Results

+There is a short example result video in './track_results/MOT17-02.mp4'.

 ### Environment:

 The basic environment is based on the following link: https://github.com/dvl-tum/mot_neural_solver You need to install related tools to run the code.